 We arrived at the beach around 10:30am and left around 4pm.
 Here’s how the day went:

-- walked to our towel laying spot, grab snorkel gear, walked down the beach to start snorkelling
+- walked to our towel laying spot, grabbed snorkel gear, walked down the beach to start snorkelling

 - swam out about 20m to the reef, floated aimlessly